MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-overview.md

 |  Operations Manager 2019 RTM to the latest update| Yes|

 > [!TIP]
-> Although it is possible to upgrade from 2019 RTM directly to 2022, it's highly recommended to be on Update Rollup 3 or higher before upgrading,
+> Although it is possible to upgrade from 2019 RTM directly to 2022, it's highly recommended to be on Update Rollup 3 or higher before upgrading.
 ## In-place upgrade

 System Center 2022 - Operations Manager supports an in-place upgrade from the following versions: